 @miakhalifaIt is what it was♬ original sound – weebkiller

-Despite not being active in the porn industry for five years, Khalifa’s videos have remained as popular as ever, and she is still the number 7 ranked pornstar on PornHub.
+Does Mia Khalifa still do porn at all?
+While Mia Khalifa facts are all over the internet now, people are still constantly looking for Mia Khalifa new porn.
+Despite not being active in the porn industry for five years, Khalifa’s videos have remained as popular as ever, and she is still the number 7 ranked pornstar on Pornhub.
 Unfortunately, the death threats have never stopped.
 Khalifa has blamed BangBros for “promoting [her] 6-year-old videos like they’re new making millions of ppl [sic] think I’m still active,” revealing that she hasn’t felt safe going to the grocery store alone in years.
 Despite her efforts, Khalifa has been unable to get her videos taken down.

 I just want B*angbros to stop actively putting me in harm’s way by promoting my 6-year-old videos like they’re new, making millions of ppl think I’m still active.
 The death threats are emotionally crippling, I haven’t felt safe even going to the grocery store alone in years.